-Huffword is a term used in Managing Gigabytes by Ian H. Witten, Alistair Moffat, and Timothy C. Bell, for Huffman coding where each symbol represents a word instead of a single character.
+Huffword is a term used in Managing Gigabytes by Ian H. Witten, Alistair Moffat, and Timothy C. Bell, for Huffman coding of text where each symbol represents a word instead of a single character.
 The codec is useful for compressing text with random access even on machines with limited work RAM, such as text in an electronic book or character dialogue in a video game.

 All languages have inherent redundancy to protect against misunderstandings due to noise.
 This manifests in the written word as correlation among characters in a text.
 Assuming a memory with no noise, a text can be made to fit in a smaller memory using lossless data compression.